 This sleek and simple platform bed design is the ultimate in minimalist design.
 The generous underfloor space allows for ample storage, allowing for a clean room that maximises both light and space.
 An interior that evokes calm; the perfect place to escape the hustle and bustle of Singapore’s city life.

-Credit: The Minimalist Studio
+Credit: The Minimalist Society